mother-of-all-self-hosting/ansible-role-ddclient/docs/configuring-ddclient.md

 # Setting up ddclient

-This is an [Ansible](https://www.ansible.com/) role which installs [ddclient](https://ddclient.com/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [ddclient⁠](https://github.com/ddclient/ddclient) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-ddclient is free software for backing up database of PostgreSQL, MySQL, MariaDB, and MongoDB.
+ddclient is a Perl client to update dynamic DNS entries for accounts on a wide range of dynamic DNS services.

-See the project's [documentation](https://ddclient.com/installation) to learn what ddclient does and why it might be useful to you.
+See the project's [documentation](https://ddclient.net/) to learn what ddclient does and why it might be useful to you.

 ## Adjusting the playbook configuration